Insurance Agent Resume Guide: Illinois Edition (2026)

 Format Specifications:

-License Placement: Create a dedicated "Licenses & Certifications" section immediately below your contact information.
-List each license with state designation and expiration date.
-This placement ensures ATS systems and human reviewers capture your credentials immediately.
+Illinois License Placement: Create a dedicated "Licenses & Certifications" section immediately below your contact information.
+List each Illinois DOI license with license number, issue date, and expiration date.
+Include your National Producer Number (NPN) for multi-state verification.

 Key Skills for Insurance Agent Resumes